Outdoor First Aid

 2-Day (16 hours) · Level 3

-A practical, two-day outdoor first aid qualification for those responsible for others in outdoor environments, delivered by experienced outdoor instructors in real outdoor settings.
+A practical two-day outdoor first aid qualification for those responsible for others in outdoor environments.

 This is an Ofqual-regulated qualification, awarded by First Aid Awards Ltd (FAA).